 “Why don’t we send him to spend some time with my uncle Bart in Minnesota?”

 “The one with the horse farm?”
-Tony, his father, asked.
+Anthony, his father, asked.

 “It works for me if Bart will take him.”

 “He will.
 I already called, and he agreed to have him for all of July.
 We’ll just have to get ready to fly him into Minneapolis after our family beach trip ends.
 Bart will pick him up and give him some fresh air and a new perspective on things.”

 “With his high school football stories, he could get him excited about the gridiron again”

 “I was thinking with his Army background.
 Maybe he can influence Colin to overcome what happened on the field.”

 “I’m sure you’re right, but he and Billy are best friends because of the accident.
 Good things come from bad ones.
 You’d think that the no permanent harm, no foul rule would be in place.
 Then again, maybe we’re too close to him to do something, and he always did like Uncle Bart, so hopefully he can straighten him out.”

 “Sure,” she said, and then she yelled out.
 “COLIN!
 GET YOUR BUTT DOWN HERE!”

 “How would you like to spend a month in Minnesota this summer with my Uncle Bart?”